The Agentic Project Harness

 L3: Product harness

-This level is project-dependent — adopt it when stage, team size, compliance, or growth motion justifies it.
+Adopt when stage, team size, compliance, or growth motion justifies it.

 - User feedback collection and analysis